 If you are having your passport or ID card sent to you, you will need to first send your old one to the embassy or consulate-general.
 Only then will your new passport or ID card be sent to you.

 This means that there will be a period when you have no passport or ID card.
 If you want your old passport or ID card back, inform the embassy or consulate-general.

 I have a residence permit or visa in my old passport, what should I do?

 If your passport contains visas or a residence permit and you want to keep those pages intact, inform staff of this when you submit your old passport.

 Step 5: Collect your passport or ID card or have it sent to you

 It usually takes 4 weeks until your passport or ID card is ready.
 You will be contacted if there are documents missing from your application.
 In this case, it will take longer than 4 weeks until your passport or ID card is ready.
 You must collect your new passport or ID card within three months; after three months it will be destroyed.

 You can collect your new passport or ID card from the embassy in Moscow from Monday to Friday at the following times:

 - 15:00 – 16:00

 You can have your new passport sent to you by courier.
 You will need to pay the courier costs yourself.
-You must also arrange for the courier service to collect the envelope containing your passport from the embassy or consulate-general.
+You must also arrange for the courier service to collect the envelope containing your passport from the embassy.